npalomin/sind/training.md

 > _Exterior_.
 A demarcated private land that contains one or more functional units.

 ## Basemap
 The basemap to conduct the survey is composed originally of two polygon layers: "Building" and "Parcel" which we conceptualize as "Functional Unit" and "Exterior" respectively.
 Polygons are closed shapes from which certain geometric properties can be derived (e.g. area, perimenter).
-There are more than 1000 "Functional Units" polygons on the basemap of the survey area each of which have a unique identifier, the __Functional Unit Code__.
+There are more than 1000 "Functional Units" polygons on the basemap of the survey area each of which have a unique identifier, the __Functional Unit Code(FUC)__.
 Similarly, "Exterior" units polygons have a unique identifier, and they can have a one-to-many realtionship with the "Functional Units" (i.e. multi-units industrial estates).